-This adapted distribution can subsequently be used in the product pricing process for an arbitrary product on an arbitrary game day (see Section 4).
-Given a quota specified by the allocation component, the product pricing component uses the adapter to compute the price expected to yield this quota per dominant regime and weights the suggested prices for their associated regime probabilities.
-The generated optimal price is then offered on all selected RFQs for the considered product.
-The market responses to these offers are directly fed back to the adapter, which is able to learn from its errors.
-Therefore, in order for this information not to be biased, interval randomization is not applied to the generated optimal price, as opposed to the benchmark approach.
+The idea is to build an adapter, which combines characteristics of price distribution estimated by the regime model with available information.
+Using the RBFNs, the adapter transforms available information into a parameterized acceptance probability function per dominant regime and assigns weights to these functions, equal to their associated regime probabilities.
+This adapted distribution can subsequently be used in the product pricing process.
+Given a quota for a product (specified by the allocation component), the product pricing component uses the adapter to compute the price expected to yield this quota per dominant regime and weights the suggested prices for their associated regime probabilities.
+The optimized price is then offered on all selected RFQs for the considered product.
+The market responses to these offers are fed back to the adapter.
+In order for this information not to be biased, interval randomization is not applied to the optimized price, as opposed to the benchmark approach.